 - Use the cash for paying bills or any purchases

-- Free withdrawal from ATM if you choose one of the ATM in-the-network (ATMs in Allpoint or MoneyPass networks)
+- Free withdrawal from ATMs if you choose an Allpoint or MoneyPass ATM

 The uninvested cash is deposited with banks that are FDIC-insured, i.e. you are protected up to $250,000.
-Keep in mind that the deposits held in the same bank in another way than Robinhood's Cash Management are also included in the total cash protected up to $250,000.
+Keep in mind that the deposits held in the same bank in another way than Robinhood's Cash Management are also included in the total cash protection limit of max. $250,000.

-The banks where Robinhood holds the uninvested cash at the time of the review: Goldman Sachs, HSBC, Wells Fargo, Citibank, Bank of Baroda, U.S. Bank.
+The banks where Robinhood holds the uninvested cash at the time of the review are: Goldman Sachs, HSBC, Wells Fargo, Citibank, Bank of Baroda, U.S. Bank.

-For applying for Cash Management service, first, you have to sign up for a waitlist.
+To apply for the Cash Management service, you have to sign up for a waitlist.

 Want to stay in the loop?